It’s February; Valentine’s Day is just around the corner and you’ve got that warm glow of love, but is it affecting your exercise routine?

 Adrenaline is also useful when preparing to run a race or play a competitive game because it increases the heart rate.
 As the heart beats faster, our cardiac output also increases which enables more oxygen to be supplied to the muscles, so the body is able to react more effectively to the demands placed upon it.

 There is growing evidence that sex hormones may play a role in the differing activity levels between males and females.
 Testosterone is an androgen and is responsible for the development of male characteristics.
 It’s found in far larger quantities in men than women.
 In men, it enables the growth of the reproductive organs during foetal development, as well as sperm production in adult life.
-It’s also responsible for many of the changes which occur in boys during puberty, including increase in height, hair growth, enlargement of the penis, testes and prostate and changes in sexual and aggressive behavior.
+It’s also responsible for many of the changes which occur in boys during puberty.

 However, testosterone is not only important for both our body and sexual development, but also for adaptations needed for resistance exercise and training.
 In men, testosterone promotes muscle growth and an increase in muscle strength in response to resistance training.
 After heavy resistance training, testosterone levels are increased in both men and women.